Statedbump/P2_DataStructures/README.md

 ### To Run Main Program:
 From terminal: java -classpath ./bin main/Main

-       This command will execute the Main.java class and output files according to the data gotten from the input files.
+       This command will execute the Main.java class and output results according to the data gotten from the input files.
+If the execution is successful, the names of the files generated will be displayed on the console.

        The execution of the program will be successful if the following conditions are satisfied:

-          1. There is a directory under the name specified by the program ("inputFiles" by default)
+          1. There is a directory under the name specified by the program ("inputFiles" by default).

-               - In addition, there must be a dataFiles.txt file containing the names of the files to be tested
+               - In addition, there must be a dataFiles.txt file containing the names of the files to be tested.

-          2. There is a directory under the name specified by the program ("outputFiles" by default) containing the output files of the program
+          2. There is a directory under the name specified by the program ("outputFiles" by default) containing the output files of the program.

+          3. The command is executed while in the correct directory path (.../p2_40354020_172).

-From IDE: Run Main.java from the main package
+       * For detailed information head to the in-code implementation * From IDE: Run Main.java from the main package
 ### To Run Files Generator:
-From terminal: java -classpath ./bin  p1MainClasses/Part2Main  n  m  isize  fsize  istep  rep
+From terminal: java -classpath ./bin generators/FilesGeneratorMain

-    Where:

-       n = number of companies

-       m = number of crimes

-       isize = initial size for experimentations

-       fsize = final size for experimentations

-       isetp = incremental size step (how much the size increases by trial)

-       rep = number of repetitions per size
+       This command will execute the FilesGeneratorMain.java class and output files according to specified parameters.
+       If the execution is sucessful, a message should be displayed on the console, describing the amount of files and and the amount of customers (integer values) in each file

+        1. There is a directory under the name specified by the program ("inputFiles" by default).

+        2. There is a directory under the name specified by the program ("outputFiles" by default).

+        3. The command is executed while in the correct directory path (.../p2_40354020_172).

-     * For detailed information head to the in-code implementation * From IDE: Run Part2Main.java, with the desired parameters, from the p1MainClasses package
+     * For detailed information head to the in-code implementation * From IDE: Run filesGeneratorMain.java from the generators package
+### To View Files:
+From terminal:

+       Once located in the right directory path of the project (.../p2_40354020_172), head to the desired directory using the following commands:

+            To view the inputFiles:

+                cd inputFiles               (by default)

+                cat data_i.txt              (where i is the number of the file to view, by default)

+                ls                          (lists all the files in the directory)

+            To view the outputFiles:

+                cd outputFiles               (by default)

+                cat data_i_OUT.txt           (where i is the number of the file to view, by default)

+                ls                           (lists all the files in the directory)

+      * For detailed information head to the in-code implementation *
 ## Part 1:
 This part includes a working version of the four strategies to be implemented (P1, P2, P3, P4).
 Output produces the results for a particular input in which the intersection of all the sets is the set containing the corresponding